 The Dubliner Irish Whiskey has been mixed with caramel and honeycomb in an attempt to create a liquid crunchie.
 Well I’m not quite sure where the chocolate got to, but it’s really quite delicious and has distinctive honeycomb notes.
 I was happy sipping it just as it was, but it’s also good on the rocks or incorporated into a cocktail.
 I was sent a 50ml miniature which would slip very nicely into an adult’s Christmas stocking.
 Alternativley, a 70cl bottle would make someone a very nice Christmas gift.

 Disclosure: I chose these products to try.
 I was not asked to write a positive review and as always, all opinions are my own.
 All but the Asda and Demijohn pictures are my own.
-I use the Froothie Optimum 9200A for smoothies, spreads, sauces and even chocolate making.
+I use Froothie Power Blenders for smoothies, spreads, sauces and even chocolate making.
 The post contains a Froothie affiliate link.
 Buying through a link will not cost you any more, but I will get a small commission.
-This helps keep Tin and Thyme blithe and blogging.
+Thanks for your support of the brands and organisations that help to keep Tin and Thyme blithe and blogging.